santihofi/chipify/README.md

 Any key that is missing or blank falls back to its default.
 Paths are resolved when Chipify starts, so changes take effect on the next launch.

+## Running the example project

+A source follower example is included. to run the example, navigate to ``/chipify/examples/source_follower`` and run ``chipify`` in this directory.
+You can select between two datasheets describing a corner case and a mismatch simulation.

 ## Project layout

 ```